-Quality Statement 9: Local Infection Management
+Local Infection Management

-People with a diabetic foot ulcer and a local infection receive appropriate treatment, including appropriate antimicrobial and non-antimicrobial interventions.
+People with a diabetic foot ulcer and a local infection receive appropriate treatment, including antimicrobial and non-antimicrobial interventions.

-People with diabetes are more susceptible to infection (over half will develop a skin and soft-tissue infection), and older individuals with diabetes may be at even higher risk if they have comorbidities, which can mask the severity of the infection.^{5,15} Local infection may be suspected when three or more of the following signs and symptoms are present: stalled healing (ulcer is not healing at the expected rate or is growing quickly); increased amount of exudate; red and bleeding tissue; increased amount of dead tissue; and foul odour.^{15,23} The severity of diabetic foot infections can be classified as mild/localized (superficial or local to the skin and subcutaneous tissue), moderate/deep (deeper wound, such as an abscess, osteomyelitis, septic arthritis, or fasciitis), or severe/systemic (local infection with signs of systemic inflammatory response syndrome).^{15,24}
+People with diabetes are more susceptible to infection (over half will develop a skin and softtissue infection), and older individuals with diabetes may be at even higher risk if they have comorbidities, which can mask the severity of the infection.
+Local infection may be suspected when three or more of the following signs and symptoms are present: stalled healing (ulcer is not healing at the expected rate or is growing quickly); increased amount of exudate; red and bleeding tissue; increased amount of dead tissue; and foul odour.
+The severity of diabetic foot infections can be classified as mild/localized (superficial or local to the skin and subcutaneous tissue), moderate/deep (deeper wound, such as an abscess, osteomyelitis, septic arthritis, or fasciitis), or severe/systemic (local infection with signs of systemic inflammatory response syndrome).

-Wounds without evidence of soft-tissue or bone infection do not require antibiotic therapy.
-11 Antibiotics should be used in alignment with organizational policies and procedures for antimicrobial stewardship, taking into account local patterns of resistance.
-10
+Antibiotic therapy is not required if there is no evidence of soft-tissue or bone infection.
+Antibiotics should be used in alignment with organizational policies and procedures for antimicrobial stewardship.